Ayham-Megdadi/Zero-Day-Legacy/SECURITY.md

 ## Contact

-For questions about the project or to report non-intended issues, please open a GitHub Issue or contact the project team through Ajloun National University.
+For questions about the project or to report non-intended issues, please contact the project team.
+Do not open a public GitHub issue for security vulnerabilities.

+--

+## ⏱ Response Time

+We aim to respond to all valid security reports within 48 hours and will prioritize fixing confirmed issues as quickly as possible.